K. S. Ashwath: Career

 In 1960, he played the role of a Swami in Kittur Chennamma with B. Saroja Devi in the lead role.
 In the same year, he played Narada in the hit Bhakta Prahlada.
 His role in Gali Gopura gave him an edge and helped shape his career as an artiste of immense calibre.
 Ashwath then got a role in the English film Seven Wonders of the World and even became the first Kannada actor to appear in a colour film.

 Several of his films became big hits.
 His character role in Naagarahaavu as Chamayya meshtru (i.e., Chamayya Teacher) is still remembered and emulated.
 Another performance in the film Gange Gauri as Narada (the mythological son of Lord Vishnu) is remarkable in the style, rendering in his inimitable style.
 He accepted the roles of a father to many co-artistes of around his age as long as the character he was playing was strong.
 In all, he appeared in 370 films, of which 98 came in supportive roles in films with Rajkumar as the lead actor.

+Death

+Ashwath had been suffering from Vertebrobasilar insufficiency.
+On 11 January 2010, he was admitted to the B. M. Hospital, Mysore, following his return from Varanasi where he had developed urinary tract infection.
+His health deteriorated and he subsequently died at 2:15 a.m. on 18 January following a cardiac arrest.
+He was cremated at the foothills of Chamundi hills in Mysore.